Cluster X-varieties at infinity: Introduction

-An isomorphism of seeds gives rise to an isomorphism of the corresponding seed tori.
-Thus a seed cluster transformation gives rise to a birational isomorphism of the corresponding seed tori.
+An isomorphism of quivers gives rise to an isomorphism of the corresponding quiver tori.
+Thus a quiver cluster transformation gives rise to a birational isomorphism of the quiver tori.

-Given a seed ${\bf s}$, we define the associated cluster ${\cal X}$-variety as follows.
-Consider all seeds obtained from ${\bf s}$ by seed cluster transformations.
-We assign to each of these seeds the corresponding seed torus, and glue them using the corresponding birational isomorphisms.
+Given a quiver ${\bf s}$, we define the associated cluster Poisson variety as follows.
+Consider all quivers obtained from ${\bf s}$ by quiver cluster transformations.
+We assign to each of these quivers the corresponding quiver torus, and glue them using the corresponding birational isomorphisms.

-The Laurent phenomenon Theorem \cite{FZL} implies that if the form $(\ast, \ast)$ is non-degenerate, the regular functions on a cluster ${\cal X}$-variety separate its points.
-Conjecturally this is always the case.
-It is known to be the case for all cluster ${\cal X}$-varieties considered in this paper, e.g. in the Examples below.
-So in these cases it makes sense to consider the affine closure of a cluster ${\cal X}$-variety.
+One can deduce from the Laurent Phenomenon Theorem \cite{FZL} that if the form $(\ast, \ast)$ is non-degenerate, the regular functions on a cluster Poisson variety separate its points.

 2mm {\bf Examples.}

 \begin{enumerate}